jocelynng101/power-outages-analysis/README.md

 [Insert research question and polish this section]

 ## Introduction of Columns
 The initial raw DataFrame consists of 1,534 observations and 57 variables, where each row represents a single power outage.
-For the sake of our analysis, we will be...
+For the sake of our analysis, we will be focusing on the columns listed below.

 |           Column          |                                                  Description                                                  |
 |:-------------------------:|:-------------------------------------------------------------------------------------------------------------:|